History of Southampton F.C.: In the Championship (2005–09)

-In League One
+In League One (2009–11)

-Southampton was told on 23 April 2009 that it would be deducted ten points either in the 2008–09 season, should they finish outside the bottom three, or in 2009–10, in the event of them being relegated, due to its parent company going into administration a few weeks earlier.
-In the event, this deduction occurred in the 2009–10 season, when Southampton began playing in League One, as the club finished 23rd out of 24 at the end of the 2008–09 Championship season.
+Southampton were told on 23 April 2009 that it would be deducted ten points either in the 2008–09 season, should they finish outside the bottom three, or in 2009–10, in the event of them being relegated, due to its parent company going into administration a few weeks earlier.
+However, the deduction occurred at the start of the 2009–10 season, when Southampton began playing in League One, as the club finished 23rd out of 24 at the end of the 2008–09 Championship season.

 The 2009–10 season represented the first season since 1960 that the club has played at the third tier of English league football.
-Alan Pardew was appointed as the Saints' new manager and turned their fortunes around, but the points deduction and a mediocre start to the season prevented them from truly mounting a promotion challenge, with the season ending in a seventh-place finish.
+On 8 July 2009, Southampton was bought by Swiss businessman Markus Liebherr, rescuing the club from administration.
+Alan Pardew was appointed as the Saints' new manager and signed a three-year contract.
+On 28 March 2010, Southampton defeated Carlisle United 1–4 at Wembley to win the Football League Trophy.
+Despite this, the points deduction and a mediocre start to the season prevented them from truly mounting a promotion challenge, with the season ending in a seventh-place finish.
+Upon the death of Markus in August 2010, his daughter Katharina Liebherr inherited the club.

 The following season started well, but Pardew was sacked barely a month into the season after an apparent fall-out with the club's board, and Nigel Adkins succeeded him as manager.
-Under his leadership, the Saints were promoted as runners-up.
+Under his leadership, the club were promoted as runners-up on the final day of the season in a 3–1 victory against Walsall, ending a two-year spell in the third flight.

-In the Championship, 2011–12
+In the Championship (2011–12)

 Southampton played in the Football League Championship where they quickly showed defiance so that by the end of the season, after winning 4–0 against relegated Coventry City, the Saints were back in the Premier League.